abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/tsp.rst

 ..  only:: draft

-    The TSPLIB not only deals with the TSP but also with related problems.
+    The TSPLIB not only deals with the TSPd but also with related problems.
 We only detail one type of TSP instance files.
     This what the file :file:`a280.tsp` [#a280_fun_fact]_ looks like:

     ..  code-block:: text